Brennall/HFH-SRD/Chapter10.md

 ### Forsaken Sinkholes

 A blighted area might, through some awful juxtaposition of the planes or terrible ritual magic, become forsaken.
 Forsaken sinkholes are pits of darkness where the vilest creatures and foulest magic are found.
-Such places are very rare (Judge’s discretion).
+Such places are very rare (Judge's discretion).

 Corpses in forsaken areas have an 80% chance to return as undead in 1d4 rounds unless their bodies are burned.
 Chaotic spellcasters who cast reversed (evil) divine spells or necromantic spells in a forsaken sinkhole calculate the spell effects as if the casters were two class levels higher than their actual level of experience.
 Lawful divine spellcasters cast spells as if they were two class levels lower for purposes of spell effects, and may not turn undead.
 Any undead in forsaken areas gain a +2 bonus to attack throws, saving throws, damage rolls, and AC.
 Characters performing necromancy (described in Chapter 7) in a blighted sinkhole gain a +3 bonus to their magic research throws.
 Any undead created in forsaken areas gain a permanent +2 hit point per Hit Die, and animate dead spells cast in forsaken sinkholes create twice the normal number of Hit Dice of undead.
 A forsaken sinkhole can be used for blood sacrifice.

 ### Cleansing Sinkholes

-A bless spell will temporarily decrease the effect of a sinkhole within a 100’ diameter area for the duration of the spell.
+A bless spell will temporarily decrease the effect of a sinkhole within a 100' diameter area for the duration of the spell.
 While subject to bless, the affected area is cleansed if shadowed; shadowed if blighted; and blighted if forsaken.
-A vial of holy water can be sprinkled on a 10’ diameter area with the same effect as a bless spell.
+A vial of holy water can be sprinkled on a 10' diameter area with the same effect as a bless spell.

 To permanently cleanse a sinkhole of evil, the source of corruption must be removed.
 If the sinkhole is being generated by a chaotic altar, the altar must be destroyed.
 A chaotic altar can be destroyed magically, with dispel evil; or destroyed physically by smashing it and then either pouring holy water or casting bless on the broken remains.
 This will remove the sinkhole created by the altar.